MitulShah1/golang-rest-api-template/README.md

 [![codecov](https://codecov.io/github/MitulShah1/golang-rest-api-template/graph/badge.svg?token=88JSRODXSS)](https://codecov.io/github/MitulShah1/golang-rest-api-template)
 [![Go Report Card](https://goreportcard.com/badge/github.com/MitulShah1/golang-rest-api-template)](https://goreportcard.com/report/github.com/MitulShah1/golang-rest-api-template)

+## 🚀 Template Repository

+This is a **template repository** for building production-ready and easily extendible REST APIs using Go.
+Click the "Use this template" button above to create your own repository based on this template.

 ## Overview

-This is a template for building production-ready and easily extendible REST API using Go.
-It follows best practices and includes a standardized project structure with all necessary components for building scalable microservices.
+This template follows best practices and includes a standardized project structure with all necessary components for building scalable microservices.

 ## Features